Notes on Russian films and films about Russia

 Elem Klimov's Agony (1981) is excellent portrait of Grigori Rasputin, the self-proclaimed holy man whose influences on Tsarina and Russian politics helped igniting Russian Revolution.
 This almost-like-a-horror film's structure alternates between fictionalised part with actors and documentary footage.
 The acting section in exquisite interiors is the bubbles where elites live - Rasputin is invasion of outsider.
 While archival footage are people in real world with poverty, famine, protests, wars and death.
 These two sections occasionally blend together.
 Its last part is a bit too long, and it ends with celebration of communist revolution - this could be understandable since Agony was held up by Soviet authority for six years and it was changed several times until released in 1981.

-The Romanovs: A Crowned Family (2000) is a good film to humanise the Romanov family in the last year of their lives.
+The Romanovs: A Crowned Family (2000) [watch part one, two] is a good film to humanise the Romanov family in the last year of their lives.
 It has little to add to what was told in Nicholas and Alexandra, but is very heavy Tsar-apologist.
 The timing of this film is more interesting - I will talk about it later below.

 Injustice to her marxist son turns a peasant mother to join demonstrations against Tsarist authorities during First Russian Revolution in 1905.
 Vsevolod Pudovkin's Mother (1926) [watch] adapted from Maxim Gorky's novel, is simple and straightforward propaganda.
 A bit overrated.

 Old and New (1929) [watch] is absolute communist propaganda film.
 It tried to educate illiterate peasants by condemning superstitions with technologies, and individualism with cooperative.
 Though this film is not Sergei Eisenstein's best artisitic acheivement but very informative, sometimes feels like fantasy of a peasant's dream.